Santa Barbara Motorcycle Accident Attorney

 What Does Being Partially At Fault Mean?

 In a complex motorcycle accident, you may be held partially liable for your injuries if you contributed to the accident.
 Your settlement amount will depend upon the proportion of the accident that was your fault.
 In Santa Barbara, California, you have to be 100% at fault for your motorcycle accident to not receive compensation of any kind.
 The police report can reveal if the driver contributed to the crash.
-Your attorney can check the report to see if the driver was under the influence or just simply fatigued.
-They can also analyze the evidence by reviewing eyewitness accounts, traffic cameras, and more.
+Your attorney can also analyze the evidence by reviewing eyewitness accounts, traffic cameras, and more.

 If you were partially at fault for your accident, this doesn’t prevent you from receiving damages in the State of California, according to the law of comparative negligence.
 In some states, you aren’t given any compensation if you are more than 50% at fault.
 In California, even if you are 99% responsible for your injuries, you can still receive 1% compensation.
 This is calculated with the help of your attorney based on the circumstances of your case.
 To get an accurate assessment, speak to your attorney and tell them how your errors could have helped cause your motorcycle accident.